allisonwalker/DSF-assignments/README.md

 3. Write a function that receives a country name and returns a pandas DataFrame indexed by year with all the series as columns.
 Write another similar function that receives a series name and returns the countries.

-4.Plot the "Alternative and nuclear energy (% of total energy use)" of your three countries in the same plot, as well as a centered, 3 year rolling mean.
+4. Plot the "Alternative and nuclear energy (% of total energy use)" of your three countries in the same plot, as well as a centered, 3 year rolling mean.

-5.Which are the 8 countries with the largest "Electricity production from coal sources (kWh)"?
+5. Which are the 8 countries with the largest "Electricity production from coal sources (kWh)"?
 Plot the series for those 8 countries.

 6. Among the countries that had a nonzero "Electricity production from coal sources (kWh)" in each of the last 5 years of the dataset, which are the 8 ones that had the biggest percentual increase in those last 5 years?
 Plot the series for those 8 countries.